rmg55/SCINET-GEOSPATIAL-RESEARCH-WG/content/2-Session2-intro-to-ceres.md

 #SBATCH --job-name=HelloWorld
 #SBATCH -p short              #name of the partition (queue) you are submitting to
 #SBATCH -N 1                  #number of nodes in this job
-#SBATCH -n 2                  #number of cores/tasks in this job, you get all 20 physical cores with 2 threads per core with hyper-threading
+#SBATCH -n 2                  #number of cores/tasks in this job
 #SBATCH -t 00:00:30           #time allocated for this job hours:mins:seconds
 #SBATCH -o "stdout.%j.%N"     # standard output, %j adds job number to output file name and %N adds the node name
 #SBATCH -e "stderr.%j.%N"     #optional, prints our standard error